smatsmats/r_public/README.md

 set the environment var somewhere else or do a similar wrapper for however your running R.

+Administrative Levels

+There is an effort to be more international and less US centric.
+So, insteat of States / Counties we're trying to use Admin Level 1 and Admin Level 2.
+For now there is a mix.

+Levels break down like this:
+country
+admin1 e.g. us state, cnd province
+admin2 e.g. us county, french departments

 Stuff in here:
 LICENSE - Apahce license
 README.md - this file